stakingstark/mvp/README.md

 ### Scarb version

-To ensure the proper functioning of scaffold-stark, your local `Scarb` version must be `2.9.2`.
+To ensure the proper functioning, your local `Scarb` version must be `2.9.2`.
 To accomplish this, first check your local Scarb version:

 ```sh
 scarb --version